PICINSARouen/PdfArchiver/README.md

 ```

 ## Filesystem adapters
 PdfArchiver relies on the awesome [Flysystem package from The PHP League](http://flysystem.thephpleague.com).
 A lot of adapters are available in the documentation.
-Determine which adapters you'll need for your local and remote file systems and then let the `Antoineaugusti\PdfArchiver\Mover` class do the work for you.
+Determine which adapters you'll need for your local and remote filesystems and then let the `Antoineaugusti\PdfArchiver\Console\MoverCommand` class do the work for you.

 ### Example: local filesystem to SFTP server
 For example, let's say you want to move generated PDFs from your local machine to a SFTP server.
 An example is given [here](examples/local-sftp.php).